ibrahimpasha/Gender-Classification/Readme.md

 ### Steps to run the program:
 There are two ways to run the program.
 I suggest you to go with method 1 since the code is notebook readable format

-1. If you want to run on Jupyter Notebook, open the file "Gender Classification.ipynb" on JupyterNotebook restart the kernel and run from starting cell.
+1. If you want to run on Jupyter Notebook, open the file ```Gender Classification.ipynb``` on JupyterNotebook restart the kernel and run from starting cell.
 You can run all the cells at a time.

 2. If you want to run the python file open the command prompt and run the following command